Opioid Overdose Prevention – The best way to prevent overdose.

 Finding a Rehab for Opioid Addiction

-While tools like the Good Samaritan Law and naloxone are pivotal in saving lives in the event of overdosing, following up with some form of rehab is the only way to save a person’s live in the long-term.
-Drug treatment and rehab is what will treat a person’s addiction and give them the necessary tools to achieve sobriety and hopefully avoid another overdose situation in the future.
+While tools like the Good Samaritan Law and naloxone are pivotal in saving lives in the event of overdosing, following up with some form of rehab is the only way to save a person’s life in the long term.
+Drug treatment and rehab are what will treat a person’s addiction and give them the necessary tools to achieve sobriety and hopefully avoid another overdose situation in the future.
 If you, or a loved one, have experienced an overdose, but haven’t received addiction treatment, please give our drug counselors a call today.

 About the author:

 Nicole earned her doctoral degree in Psychology with an emphasis on marriage and family therapy at California School of Professional Psychology.
 Her doctoral thesis was a grounded theory study exploring the role of alienation and connectedness in the life course of addiction.
 She specializes in treating addiction and trauma.
 She is certified in DBT and EMDR, two of the most highly regarded evidence-based methods in psychotherapy.
 Dr. Doss is a strong LGBT advocate and provides open and affirming support to her LGBT clients.